THE WISDOM OF KNOWING YOU DON’T KNOW

 Zero suggests mystery.
 Zero suggests openness.
 Zero suggests that you could be anywhere and nowhere at once: at the beginning of something, or in the middle of something, or at a threshold you didn’t plan to reach.

-That is why The Fool is not merely “a card.”
+That is why the Fool is not merely “a card.”
 The Fool is a condition: the experience of stepping forward without being able to see the whole road.

 If that feels familiar, it should.